The Master and Margarita: Contemporary Russians

 The bookkeeper at the Variety Theater.
-Described by Bulgakov as "precise and efficient", Lastochkin is not present for Woland's séance and is left to make sense of the event's aftermath for the police as the theater's most senior remaining member.
+Described by Bulgakov as "precise and efficient", Lastochkin is not present for Woland's séance and is left to make sense of the event's aftermath for the police as the theater's most senior remaining officer.
 After being questioned by the police, Lastochkin heads to the Commission on Spectacles and Entertainment of the Lighter Type to explain the prior day's events, but is greeted by pandemonium as the Commission's chairman has been turned into a talking suit.
 Unable to file his report there, Lastochkin continues on his way to the Commission's affiliate, where he encounters further havoc as the staff have been forced to sing uncontrollably.
 His final stop of the day takes him to the bank to deposit the Variety's earnings from Woland's performance.
 There, upon discovering that the fees have turned into thousands in various foreign currencies, Lastochkin is promptly and unceremoniously arrested.